-A 2012 study estimated that 50% of people were deficient in vitamin D due to lifestyle factors.
+A 2012 study estimated that 50% of people were low in vitamin D due to lifestyle factors.
 And during spring and winter in the UK, it’s not possible to get enough of it because of the low position of the sun, meaning that levels need to be topped up by either food sources or supplementation.

 Food sources of vitamin D: the body makes it in response to sunlight, but other sources include fatty fish and fish oils, egg yolks, and some fortified dairy and juices.